firedom/pikachu-lang/README.md

 # pikachu-lang
 translate a English string to pikalang =3=

-This is just a toy program.Because I have a friend who can only speak pikalang，so I wrote this program In order to communicate with each other.
+This is just a toy program.
+Because I have a friend who can only speak pikalang, so I wrote this program In order to communicate with each other.

 #How to use